planetoftheweb/planetoftheweb.github.io/_site/toolbox/2022-04-13-Can-Svelte-Save-JavaScript-ep24.md

 One of the things that Svelte does really well is provide hooks to animation states that make it easier to create complex movements.
 Like VueJS, it's a great framework for animations.
 If you thiknk about it, that makes sense since newspapers, where Rich came from often use a lot of complex animations and infographics.
 So this is a set of tools built on top of Svelte that let you work with probably the most popular 3d animation library called Three.js.

-Q: Do you use an animation library?
-Q: Has anyone used three.js?

 [![Degit](/images/toolbox/2022-04-13_12-06-52.png)](https://github.com/Rich-Harris/degit)

 Another strange thing about Svelte is that you don't use a CLI to start up a project, you simple make a copy of an existing repo.
 You use this library called Degit.
 It's so good that I often use it on other projects to help me clone repos without any history.
 It's super flexible with tons of options.

-Q: Do you usually begin projects by cloning an old project?

 ## PreviewJS

 [![PreviewJS](/images/toolbox/2022-04-13_12-09-22.png)](https://previewjs.com/)
-Let's get to a couple of interesting React tools.
-First is PreviewJS, which lets you preview your React components within Visual Studio Code.
+Lets you preview your React components within Visual Studio Code.
 It's great because it lets you see how it will look without having to start a server.
 You can pass along properties and supports storybook.
 There's even a pro edition if you want to support the developer with a few extra options.

-Q: Do you have any other favorite VSCode Extensions?

 ## Mantine

 [![Mantine](/images/toolbox/2022-04-13_12-13-03.png)](https://mantine.dev)
 This is a pretty nice looking component library for React.
 Themmeable, reponsive and compatible with Gatsby, Remix or NextJS.
 Looks pretty full features.
 I thought it was cool, but I'd love to know if there's something else people are using.

-Q: What other component libraries are you using?

 ## Svelte Course